huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Although this tutorial is general and can be easily adapted to various types of robots by changing the configuration, it is specifically based on the [Koch v1.1](https://github.com/jess-moss/koch-v1-1), an affordable robot.
 The Koch v1.1 consists of a leader arm and a follower arm, each with 6 motors.
 It can work with one or several cameras to record the scene, which serve as visual sensors for the robot.

-During the data collection phase, you'll control the follower arm by moving the leader arm, a process known as "teleoperation."
+During the data collection phase, you will control the follower arm by moving the leader arm.
+This process is known as "teleoperation."
 This technique is used to collect robot trajectories.
 Afterward, you'll train a neural network to imitate these trajectories and deploy the network to enable your robot to operate autonomously.

-If you encounter any issues at any step of the tutorial, feel free to seek help on [Discord](https://discord.com/invite/s3KuuzsPFb).
+If you encounter any issues at any step of the tutorial, feel free to seek help on [Discord](https://discord.com/invite/s3KuuzsPFb) or don't hesitate to iterate with us on the tutorial by creating issues or pull requests.
+Thanks!

 ## 1. Order and Assemble your Koch v1.1